NguyenTatNhac/ppt-generator/README.md

 A plugin `jar` file will be built in the `target` directory, use this file to install in the Jira Production.

+## Field Naming Note

+This app will get Jira Custom Field by its name.
+These names can be different between test and production instance.
+You can correct them in the file `com.viz.jira.app.ppt.sdo.CustomFieldName`.
+After the correction, rebuild the app by running `atlas-clean && atlas-package`.